Why Study History?

 We bring scriptural principles and theological reflection to everything that happens inside the classroom.
 You will engage in theological reflection about the past with an eye to the present and future and will learn how to think Christianly while thinking historically.

-The six full-time and two part-time faculty members include both veteran teachers and early-career faculty.
+The seven full-time and two part-time faculty members include both veteran teachers and early-career faculty.
 All are engaged in research related to their areas of specialty and they bring the fruit of that research to the classroom experience.
 They are published authors, with books published through Harvard, Cambridge, and Oxford university presses, among others.

 Phi Alpha Theta: Wheaton College hosts a chapter of Phi Alpha Theta, an international history honor society.
 The chapter sponsors a variety of history-related outings and social activities, including movie nights, trivia contests, panel discussions, and field trips.